IgniteUI/igniteui-xplat-docs/doc/kr/components/grids/data-grid-column-resizing.md

 <div class="divider--half"></div>

-Column resizing in the $ProductName$ DataGrid is on by default, and can be controlled by using the `ColumnResizingMode` property of the grid.
+Column resizing in the {ProductName} DataGrid is on by default, and can be controlled by using the `ColumnResizingMode` property of the grid.
 This property has three options.
 Each option is explained below:

 - `Deferred`: The default option.
 When resizing, a separator will appear showing how large or small the column will become when resized.
 - `Immediate`: When resizing, there will be no separator.
 The column's width will follow the pointer as you drag the edge of the column and resize accordingly.